The Secret Life of the American Teenager

 The Secret Life of the American Teenager (often shortened to Secret Life) is an American teen drama television series created by Brenda Hampton.
 It aired on ABC Family from July 1, 2008, to June 3, 2013.
+It stars Shailene Woodley as Amy Juergens, a teen girl who becomes pregnant and must navigate relationships between her family and friends as they deal with her unexpected pregnancy and teen motherhood.